hucker/frist/README.md

 The `Cal` object provides calendar-aligned window queries (minute/hour/day/week/month/quarter/year and fiscal variants) using half-open semantics.
 Use `in_*` methods to ask whether a target falls in a calendar window relative to a reference date.

 - Purpose: calendar-window membership (in_days, in_months, in_quarters, in_fiscal_years, ...).
-- Behaviour: calendar-aligned, half-open intervals; supports custom week starts and fiscal start month via Chrono/CalendarPolicy composition.
+- Behavior: calendar-aligned, half-open intervals; supports custom week starts and fiscal start month via Chrono/CalendarPolicy composition.
 - Use-case: one-liners for "was this date in the last two months?" or "is this in the current fiscal quarter?"

 Practical note on half-open intervals: